-With identity theft, a scammer uses personal information such as your Social Security number, driver’s license number or financial account information to wreak havoc on your financial life.
+Identity theft is pretty much exactly what it sounds like: A scammer uses your personal information, like your Social Security number, driver’s license number or other financial account information to make a profit while wreaking havoc on your financial life.

-Identity thieves nab your private information through stolen wallets, bogus websites, computer viruses, by combing through your mail (snail mail and email), dumpster-diving behind businesses, posing as employees at legitimate businesses and using skimmers at ATMs to nab your PIN and financial account information.
+Identity thieves nab your private information through stolen wallets, bogus websites and computer viruses by combing through your mail (snail mail and email), dumpster-diving behind businesses, posing as employees at legitimate businesses and using skimmers at ATMs to nab your PIN and financial account information.

 Identity thieves also strike through data breaches of major retailers and financial companies, and it’s a fast-growing crime.
 Identity theft has topped the list of consumer complaints filed with the Federal Trade Commission for 14 straight years.